ibm-cloud-docs/sap-vpc/sap-vpc-sample-deployment.md

   ![Figure 3.
 Catalog Image for SAP NetWeaver](/images/image8.png "Catalog Image for SAP NetWeaver")

-  There are two different Red Hat Enterprise Linux Catalog Images available, one for SAP HANA and one for SAP NetWeaver (Applications).
+  For every SUSE Linux Enterprise and Red Hat Enterprise Linux version there are two different Catalog Images available each: one for SAP HANA and one for SAP NetWeaver (Applications).
 In these images, the specific repositories are enabled, so you can install the OS packages that are required to install SAP HANA or SAP NetWeaver.
   {: note}

 1. Click **All profiles** > **Balanced** and select **`bx2-32x128`**.
 For additional information on SAP-certified profiles, see [Sizing the virtual server](/docs/sap-vpc?topic=sap-vpc-size_the_server).